 While money isn’t everything, it’s important to keep savings and spending in line with your individual financial goals.
 Depending on your current situation and long-term plans, you will want to manage your money differently at various times throughout your life.

-To better separate your emotions from your money, we’ve created four steps to help you become more confident and less stressed about your financial future.
+To better separate your emotions from your money and end any fear-induced decision making, we’ve created four steps to help you become more confident and less stressed about your financial future.

 1. Start with a budget